SpaceView/AutoSeg/Readme.md

 # Introduction to AutoSeg -- an image annotation tool

+Attension: the tool doesn't accept path with special characters, such as Chinese characters.

 For latest updating information please refer to <ReleaseNotice.txt>

+# Introduction
 Easy and user friendly annotation tool, it supports area annotation, polygon annotation, rectangle annotation.

 Annotation of landmarks & points are not available yet.

 You may extract imagesTest.7z anywhere in your disk and start testing.

 Functions overview are given as follows,